 The National Species Specialist Groups (NSSG) are a new type of group of the IUCN Species Survival Commission (SSC) to catalyse interdisciplinary cooperation across different Specialist Groups and to develop national species expert networks as holistic scientific “brain-trusts” for reversing trends of biodiversity loss, and facing new nature-related sustainability challenges.

-The China Species Specialist Group (CSSG) is one of a handful of groups recently launched as strategic pilots (also including Colombia, Indonesia and Madagascar), and it focuses on supporting China, the host nation of the Convention of Biological Diversity’s recent CoP15, to develop and implement China’s ambitious National Biodiversity Strategic and Action Plan, and to shape a model for pragmatic advancement of the Kunming-Montreal Global Biodiversity Framework.
+The China Species Specialist Group (ChSSG) is one of a handful of groups recently launched as strategic pilots (also including Colombia, Indonesia and Madagascar), and it focuses on supporting China, the host nation of the Convention of Biological Diversity’s recent CoP15, to develop and implement China’s ambitious National Biodiversity Strategic and Action Plan, and to shape a model for pragmatic advancement of the Kunming-Montreal Global Biodiversity Framework.

 Specialist Group work